CashewFinance/CASHEW-TOKEN/README.md

 # CASHEW-TOKEN

-Cashew token(CASH) is the main token in the CASHEW FINANCE ecosystem.
+Cashew token(CASH) is the main token in the CASHEW ecosystem.

 This token was created to have an initial total supply of 200,000 tokens and implements a burn rate of 0.1% per token transfer transaction.
 This reduces the total supply by 0.1% of transfer value everytime a transfer transaction is sent.